Easter Idioms

 Easter egg

-- Have you dyed Easter eggs already?
-I want to pick some for Egg Hunt.
+- Have you dyed your Easter eggs already?
+I can’t wait for the egg hunt!

 Easter bunny

-- There was a basket on the table full of chocolate Easter bunnies and eggs.
+- There was a basket on the table full of chocolate Easter bunnies and colourful eggs.

-- Our children still believe in Easter bunnies.
+- Our children still believe the Easter Bunny comes at night to hide their treats.

-- I think you should apply for three jobs rather than one.
-You’ve got a bigger chance to get hired that way.
+- You should apply for several jobs, not just one.
 Don’t put all your eggs in one basket.

-- When planning to invest, it’s not very wise to put all your eggs in one basket.
+- Investors say it’s smart to diversify your portfolio — never put all your eggs in one basket.

 A good egg

-To egg on someone or egg someone on means to encourage them to do something, especially if it is something they shouldn’t do.
+To egg someone on means to encourage or pressure someone to do something risky or silly.

 Pull a rabbit out of a hat

-- The chef pulled a rabbit out of a hat by preparing 200 pasta dishes in an hour.
+- The chef pulled a rabbit out of a hat by preparing 200 meals in an hour!

 Like a rabbit caught in the headlights

-To gild the lily means to spoil something by decorating it too much.
+To gild the lily means to spoil something beautiful by over-decorating or improving it unnecessarily.

 To walk on eggshells